The gateau battu is a local specialty from the

 - Beat the white to snow and add the eggwhite to the mix.
 If using the dough mixer, mix until the dough forms a smooth dough and separate from the wall of the bowl.
 If mixing by hand either use a “pull the dough and punch in the middle technique” or pour the dough on the work bench and knead it for about 10 minutes or until it forms a nice smooth dough which doesn’t stick to your fingers.

-Tip: it is quite a wet dough and will not have the strength a brioche dough would have. - Butter and flour the tin.
+- Butter and flour the tin.
 Place the dough in it and allow to rise until it reaches the top (a bit more than double).

 - Heat the oven to 170°C. Brush the top with egg yolk wash (a yolk beaten with a tablespoon of water).